futres/fovt/README.md

 # FuTRES Ontology of Vertebrate Traits (FOVT)

-This ontology is to map measureable vertebrate traits.
+This ontology is to map measurable vertebrate traits.
 We leverage the BioCollections Ontology ([BCO](http://purl.obofoundry.org/ontology/bco.owl)) to link observations of individual specimens to their trait values.
 Traits are defined in the Ontology of Biological Attributes ([OBA](http://purl.obofoundry.org/ontology/oba.owl)).

 More information on the ontology can be found at http://obofoundry.org/ontology/fovt (once ontology is registered).